 Concerns or Complaints

 You have the right to appeal any decision the Building Consent Authority (Council Building Unit) has made, or to voice your concerns about any building control function the Building Consent Authority undertakes.
 A customer has the right to lodge a concern and has their concern managed.
 All concerns and complaints need to be in writing.
-See Lodging a Concern.
+See Lodging a Concern for further information.

 Public information Refer to the advice of the Ombudsman: